ravdy/RTP-03/class_notes/class-5.md

     ```

 Check-point:
-1. provide jfrog repo URL in the place of `valaxy02.jfrog.io/valaxy-docker` in `def imageName = 'valaxy02.jfrog.io/valaxy-docker/ttrend'`
+1. Provide jfrog repo URL in the place of `valaxy02.jfrog.io/valaxy-docker` in `def imageName = 'valaxy02.jfrog.io/valaxy-docker/ttrend'`
 2. Match version number in `def version   = '2.0.2'` with pom.xml version number

 Note: make sure docker service is running on the slave system, and docker should have permissions to /var/run/docker.sock